Advertiser Disclosure

 However, that doesn’t mean you need to spend your hard-earned cash to book the flight.
 Instead, consider booking your next cheap ticket between LAS and LAX using the Chase Travel Portal.

 The Chase Travel Portal lets Chase Ultimate Rewards cardholders redeem their points toward paid flights.
-Currently, Chase Sapphire Reserve® cardholders can redeem towards flights at 1.5 cents per point, Chase Sapphire Preferred® cardholders can redeem at 1.25 cents per point, and all Chase Freedom® and Chase Freedom Unlimited® cardholders can redeem at 1.0 cents per point.
+Currently, Chase Sapphire Reserve® cardholders can redeem up to 2 cents per point on select flights and hotels through Points Boost; whereas Chase Sapphire Preferred® cardholders can redeem at up to 1.5 cents per point (and up to 1.75 for premium cabins), and all Chase Freedom® and Chase Freedom Unlimited® cardholders can redeem at 1.0 cents per point.

 Better yet, the portal is run by Expedia, so you can book just about any flight at any time.
 And since you’re essentially covering the cost of a paid ticket with your miles, you’ll still earn redeemable and elite status qualifying miles on all tickets booked through the Chase Travel Portal.